Dataset for "Scale-up effects in alkali-activated soil blocks"

 Research Centres & Institutes

-BRE Centre in Innovative Construction Materials (BRE CICM)
+Centre for Innovative Construction Materials (CICM)

 Centre for Doctoral Training in Decarbonisation of the Built Environment (dCarb)